 Facilitator:

-In the second part of this 4-part series, SCS will go in-depth into ways to have difficult conversations with students who are struggling with mental health concerns, as well as resources and referrals where they can get help.
-Emphasis will be placed on faculty & staff self-care in managing these difficult interactions.
-You will also be introduced to Kognito, an interactive training program that teaches users how to recognize, approach, and assist others in emotional stress by connecting them with the appropriate resources on and off campus.
+In the second part of this 4-part series, Student Counseling Services (SCS) will go in-depth into ways to have difficult conversations with students who are struggling with mental health concerns, as well as resources and referrals where they can get help.
+Emphasis will be placed on faculty and staff self-care in managing these difficult interactions effectively.
+Participants will also be introduced to Kognito, an interactive training program that teaches users how to recognize, approach and assist individuals in emotional stress by connecting them with the appropriate resources on and off campus.
+Registration required.

 Please bring your laptops